jamieboyd/TouchDetector/README.md

 # TouchDetector
 Python code to use the MPR121 capacitive touch sensor from Adafruit with a Raspberry Pi to count/log touches, while ignoring 'un-touch' events.
-Counting/Logging happens in a threaded callback (using RPi.GPIO.add_event_callback) triggered from the IRQ pin on the MPR121
+Counting/Logging times of touches happens in a threaded callback (using RPi.GPIO.add_event_callback) triggered from the IRQ pin on the MPR121.
+A custom callback can be installed which is run from the main callback.

 Adafruit_MPR121 requires the Adafuit MPR121 library which, in turn, requires the Adafuit GPIO library for I2C-bus access: git clone https://github.com/adafruit/Adafruit_Python_MPR121